Prepayment meters: your rights and how they work

 Why are households put onto prepayment meters?

-The main reason that a supplier might want a household to move to a prepayment meter is debt.
+The main reason a supplier might want a household to move to a prepayment meter is debt.
 If you drop into debt with your energy supplier, they may be unwilling to continue to allow you to use energy which you then don’t pay for.

 This is countered by a prepayment meter, since you have to have money on the meter in the first place before the energy can be used.